Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 <img src='/assets/mastermind/mastermind.png' alt='Mastermind game in React and ES6'>
 <span class="caption">Mastermind game in React and ES6</span>
 </div>
 The best way to learn new technologies is to make something interesting, fun, engaging and unconventional.
-In this tutorial I will walk you through a [Mastermind game][mastermind] I've build to show some of the most fundamental ideas behind React library, the newest ECMAScript 6 specification and Webpack module bundler.
+In this tutorial I will walk you through a [Mastermind game][mastermind] I built to show some of the most fundamental ideas behind the React library, ECMAScript 6 specification and Webpack module bundler.

 <!--more-->

-The [ECMAScript 6][ecmastript6] is the newest, published in June 2015, edition of the ECMAScript Language Specification, which standardized JavaScript scripting programming language.
-The ES6 introduces a new syntax and features which we will take a closer look at later in this article.
-It's worth to mention that not all of the [browsers support][es6support] those fancy features (other word?) so it is important to use a special compiler like [Babel][babel] to make sure that our code written in ES6 will run correctly also on older browsers.
+[ECMAScript 6][ecmastript6] is the newest edition of the ECMAScript Language Specification, which standardized JavaScript scripting programming language.
+ES6 introduces a new syntax and features which we will take a closer look at later in this article.
+It's worth to mention that not all of the [browsers support][es6support] those fancy features so it is important to use a special compiler like [Babel][babel] to make sure that our code written in ES6 will run correctly on older browsers.

 [React][react] is a library made by Facebook which uses a concept of `Virtual DOM`, which allows to apply as few mutations as possible.
-When the element's state changes, React decides whether an actual DOM update is necessary by comparing changes in his `Virtual DOM` with an actual DOM.
+When the element's state changes, React decides whether an actual DOM update is necessary by comparing changes in his `Virtual DOM` with the actual DOM.
-The React's philosophy leans also to clean separation between components.
-One of this library's feature is a `one-way data flow` which means that child components cannot directly affect parent components.
+React's philosophy leans also to clean separation between components.
+One of the library's features is a `one-way data flow` which means that child components cannot directly affect parent components.

 Before we start I want to let you know, that the whole repository is available on [github][TODO].